 Enter the cluster’s IP address (in this case,

 10.142.181.101) and password, and uncheck all Services fields except Data.
 Leave all other details unchanged.
-Then, left-click on the Join With Custom Configuration button, at the lower right.
+Then, left-click on the Join Cluster button, at the lower right.

 The dashboard for the cluster now appears.
 The following notification is provided at the lower left: